madtoinou/cppcourse-brunel/README.md

 # Project Title

 This repository allows you to simulate a network of neurons, which can be excitatory or inhibitatory, thanks to two classes: network and neuron.
 Neurons have the ability to spike each other, the spike reaching the post-synaptic neuron after a constant delay.
+You can change global constant is the file constants.hpp (weight of inhibitor neuron, firing rate, ...)

 ## Getting Started